revbayes/revbayes.github.io/tutorials/binomial/index.md

 posterior distributions for the parameter $p$ look the same as the ones we got from our first analysis?

-Hopefully, you’ll note that this `Rev` model is substantially simpler and easier to read than the MH algorithm script we began with.
-Perhaps more importantly, this `Rev` analysis is *orders of magnitude* faster than our own script, because it makes use of extremely efficient probability calculations built-in to `RevBayes` (rather than the ones we hacked together in our own algorithm).
+Hopefully, you'll note that this `Rev` model is substantially simpler and easier to read than the MH algorithm script we began with.
+Perhaps more importantly, this `Rev` analysis is *orders of magnitude* faster than our own script, because it makes use of extremely efficient probability calculations built-in to RevBayes (rather than the ones we hacked together in our own algorithm).

 Exercises for the MCMC Tutorial